Revisiting light propagation over (loop) quantum Universe: Introduction

-The particular approach employed here started with a development of the framework in \cite{Lewandowski:2017cvz}, has been subsequently refined and extended in \cite{Parvizi:2021ekr} and is further reexamined in this paper, where in particular we revisit previous results regarding the light propagation.
-Its advantage lies in its relative robustness and well defined systematic form.
+The particular approach employed here originated with the development of the framework in \cite{Lewandowski:2017cvz}, was subsequently refined and extended in \cite{Parvizi:2021ekr}, and is further reexamined in this paper, where we comprehensively revisit previous results concerning light propagation.
+In addition, we explicitly calculate the modifications of the dispersion relation across energy scales within two distinct approaches to quantum gravity, verifying their mutual consistency.
+We also perform a stability analysis, establish convergence criteria, and conduct an operator variance analysis for the numerical computation.
+The strength of this approach lies in its relative robustness and its well-defined systematic structure.
 Contrary to previous studies which were primarily grounded in ad hoc assumptions and remained largely analytical within the semi-classical regime, our approach originates from a fundamental theory.
-We introduce a robust framework for examining light-geometry interactions and conduct thorough analyses and consistency checks across three distinct regimes: the deep quantum regime, the semi-classical regime, and the classical regime, both analytically and numerically.
+We introduce a robust framework for examining light--geometry interactions and carry out comprehensive analyses and consistency checks across distinct regimes: from the deep quantum regime, through the semi-classical regime, and finally to the classical regime, employing both analytical and numerical methods.

-Before focusing on the details of our analysis, we would like to start with presenting a brief overview of how mode-dependent dispersion arises in materials.
-This is complemented by a concise explanation of the Born-Oppenheimer approximation in Sec.~\ref{quantum-sys} tailored to our context.
-The purpose of this introduction is to relate basic concepts and the results of the treatment with those already well understood.
-Specifically, to justify our approach in addressing the backreaction of a propagating field on quantum geometry and the emergence of chromatic dispersion, we draw parallels with a similar situation in material science.
-To see that, let us delve a bit into the derivation of optical susceptibility using linear response theory.
-This derivation is based on the interaction between atoms and the electromagnetic (e-m) field, employing quantum-mechanical perturbation theory applied to the atomic wave function \cite{solyom2008fundamentals, Boyd:2008eba}.
-In this context, the total Hamiltonian for the system is
+Before presenting the details of our analysis, we briefly recall the basic mechanisms of light–matter (L--M) interaction and the origin of chromatic aberration in materials.
+A more extensive review and comparison is provided in Appendix~\ref{app-CDMMaterials}.
+To bridge the fundamental ideas underlying light–matter interactions with those relevant for light–geometry (L--G) interactions, and to justify our treatment of backreaction and the emergence of chromatic dispersion in quantum geometry, we draw explicit parallels with analogous phenomena in material science.
+In conventional media, the derivation of optical susceptibility relies on the interaction between atoms and the electromagnetic field.
+This is typically formulated using quantum‑mechanical perturbation theory applied to the atomic wave function, together with linear response theory \cite{solyom2008fundamentals, Boyd:2008eba}.
+In this context, the total Hamiltonian for the light-matter system is